 - Striping Tape

 As you can see, gray nail polish is quite the opposite of “boring” when done right.
 Use these creative nail designs to give your next manicure client jaw-dropping nails like they’ve never seen before.
-You can count on Valentino Beauty Pure to give you the coolest, trendiest, nail designs and all the tools you need to execute them.
+You can count on V Beauty Pure to give you the coolest, trendiest, nail designs and all the tools you need to execute them.